C. Instructional practice

 To practice teaching and reflect on student learning, participants must complete:

 C1: Two terms of teaching at U-M

 If you were a GSI for the same course in two different semesters, you must submit separate documentation for each GSI appointment.
 You may submit documentation for GSI appointments completed before participating in this program.

-- Via a secure website, the course supervisor or consultant verifies your documentation.
-Course supervisors and consultants do NOT evaluate your teaching.
+- Via a secure website link, the course supervisor verifies your documentation.
+Course supervisors do NOT evaluate your teaching.
 Nor will their responses be shared with individual departments for use in GSI hiring decisions or departmental teaching evaluations.

 Resources and Support:

 CRLT staff are available to consult with individual GSIs who want to discuss their teaching.
 Consultations are confidential.
 For more information about CRLT consultation services, and to make an appointment with a consultant, please visit https://crlt.umich.edu/crlt-consultation-services.

 - Midterm Student Feedback: The consultant works with the instructor to design an in-person or remote process for collection of midterm student feedback that best meets the instructor’s needs.
 Approaches include student surveys, small group method, and consultations on feedback gathered by the instructor.
 Typically the consultant will also observe the class as part of this service, to gain additional context for the feedback students provide.
 After observing the class and collecting student feedback, the consultant meets with the instructor to discuss how the instructor might address the feedback and potential next steps.